rushabhhere/Frontend-Web-Dev-Recruitment/README.md

 </details>

 <details>
   <summary>Done?
-Submit a PR along with your name and screenshots for the same.</summary>
+Submit a PR along with your name and screenshots for the same to our repo from your forked repo.</summary>

   Once done, just submit a PR to the ```main``` branch and wait for one of the Co-Lead to go through it.
 That's your submission for Phase 2
 </details>